Marek Krajewski: Life and career

 In 2005, he was the recipient of the Paszport Polityki Award presented by the Polityka magazine.
 His other awards include the High Calibre Award (Polish: Nagroda Wielkiego Kalibru), the Witryna Award conferred by Polish booksellers and the Book Institute Award for best Polish crime novel.
 In 2015, he was awarded Silver Medal for Merit to Culture – Gloria Artis.
 In 2016, he also won the Georg Dehio Book Prize – a prize which recognizes authors who "in their literary, scholarly or public work, address the themes of the common culture and history of the German people and their Eastern neighbors at a high level and from a broad perspective."

 In 2018, Polish filmmaker Patryk Vega directed a crime thriller The Plagues of Breslau, which is loosely based on a series of crime novels by Krajewski.

+In 2019, he received the Medal of the 100th Anniversary of Regaining Independence conferred by the President of Poland Andrzej Duda to individuals with significant contributions to Polish culture.
+The same year, the Wrocław-based Capitol Theatre staged for the first time a musical entitled Mock.
+Czarna burleska (Mock.
+Burlesque Noir) directed by Konrad Imiela and inspired by Krajewski's novels revolving around the main character - Eberhard Mock.

+In 2023, he was awarded the title of an honorary citizen of the city of Wrocław.